Nagui Asaad: Biography

 Nagui Asaad was born on 12 September 1945 to a Coptic family in the north of Egypt.
-He moved to Cairo where he graduated from The Faculty of Sport (Physical) Education for Boys at Helwan University, following that he worked as a member of teaching staff in the same faculty after graduation.
-During his work he obtained a PhD Degree in Physical education, and he currently works as a professor in the same faculty.
+He moved to Cairo where he graduated from the Faculty of Sport (Physical) Education for Boys at Helwan University.
+He later worked as a member of teaching staff in the same faculty after graduation.
+He obtained PhD in Physical Education, and currently works as a professor in the same faculty.